Timed and Untimed Codes Frequently Asked Questions

 Are there any guidelines or data available on what constitutes the typical time allowed for a speech-language pathology session?

-ASHA conducted a survey and found that 45- 60 minutes was a typical session length, although more recent feedback from speech-language pathologists indicates that typical sessions are moving closer toward 30 minutes.
+ASHA conducted a survey and found that 45- 60 minutes was a typical session length, although this will vary depending on a number of factors, including patient age, complexity, and the purpose of the session (i.e., evaluation or treatment).
 This survey information is also used by the Centers for Medicare & Medicaid (CMS) and the AMA's relative value process.

 Why don't SLPs have time units like the PT/OT codes?

 Historically, the physical medicine and rehabilitation procedure codes were assigned time units of 15 minutes while the codes for speech-language pathology were not.
 Because of the way codes are developed and established, it is difficult to revise descriptors.
 There are two 15-minute treatment codes available to speech-language pathologists under Medicare - CPT 97532, Development of cognitive skills, each 15 minutes; and 97533, Sensory integrative techniques, each 15 minutes.

 Occasionally, I must spend an extremely long period of time rendering an evaluation or treatment session.
 Is there a way to be reimbursed an extra amount in recognition of the inordinate amount of time?

 One of the CPT modifiers is -22, added at the end of the CPT code.
 This modifier denotes a session or procedure that is unusually long.
 Many payers will increase reimbursement by 25 to 50 percent when this modifier is included, but the claim will be stopped for manual review and you will need to submit additional documentation with your claim to justify the increased services.
 Be warned that if you submit claims with the -22 modifier too often, the payer may conclude that the long sessions are not "unusual," and cease to honor the modifier.